psl-linqs/psl-linqs.github.io/wiki/CANARY-2.3.1/Prerequisites.md

 #### Don't Build With Newer Versions of Java (9/10/11)

 Building on newer versions of Java (9/10/11) can cause issues with the build system that may look strange and be hard to diagnose.
-This means that building from source or the Java/Groovy interface should only be used with Java 7/8.
+This means that building from source or the Java interface should only be used with Java 7/8.
 However, running the CLI should be possible on newer versions of Java.

 ### Maven 3.x